Arcais/gradebook/README.md

 ---

 ###To-Do List and Upcoming Updates:

-###v0.0.5a pre-ng
--Fix the VERY BUGGY wanted grade system
--Fix some small saving issues

 ####v0.0.5b pre-ng
 -Add some alert system to make users know that their grades have been saved.<br/>